-Not only does the Williamsburg Bridge offer a convenient way to get to and from Williamsburg if you're on Manhattan's Lower East Side, the views from the center of the bridge are remarkable, and you can make a whole day out of it with the restaurants and bars directly underneath the bridge.
+Not only does the Williamsburg Bridge offer a convenient way to get to and from Williamsburg if you're on Manhattan's Lower East Side, but the views from the center of the bridge are also remarkable, and you can make a whole day out of it with the restaurants and bars directly underneath the bridge.
 Peter Luger is one of the oldest steakhouses in Brooklyn, and Dressler is the only restaurant in the neighborhood with a Michelin Star.

 Drinking in Williamsburg